Five Tips for Transfer of IP Rights From Employees to Employers

 In conclusion, a company’s intellectual property may provide the advantage necessary to succeed in today’s technology-based marketplace.
 At least one recent study suggests that intangible assets, including intellectual property, make up an increasingly large percentage of the assets of large companies.
 Thus, it is critical for companies to secure ownership of the intellectual property created by their employees, and they can do so by improving their employment agreements or using specific intellectual property assignment agreements.

 David Prange, a trial lawyer and a registered patent attorney, is a principal in the Minneapolis office of Robins Kaplan.
 He focuses on complex business litigation with an emphasis on intellectual property and licensing disputes.
-Josh Strom, a Robins Kaplan associate, is a litigator who focuses on general commercial litigation, including patent litigation.
+Josh Strom, a previous Robins Kaplan associate.

 The articles on our Website include some of the publications and papers authored by our attorneys, both before and after they joined our firm.
 The content of these articles should not be taken as legal advice.